Bowden, Kentucky have no trouble in rain, beat Missouri 29-7

 A Missouri fumble resulted in a 10-yard touchdown run by Bowden with 10 seconds remaining in the first half, giving the Wildcats a 22-0 advantage at the break.

-Bowden finished the first half with 106 yards rushing and threw for 54 yards on five attempts.

-Missouri quarterback and Clemson transfer Kelly Bryant threw for 130 yards, including a 74-yard touchdown pass to Tyler Badie to open the second half.
+Clemson transfer Kelly Bryant threw for 130 yards, including a 74-yard touchdown pass to Tyler Badie to open the second half for Missouri (5-3, 2-2).
 Backup quarterback Taylor Powell replaced Bryant in the third quarter and threw for 34 yards.
-The Tigers fell to 5-3 and 2-2 on the season.

-For just the second time in his career, Kentucky senior linebacker Kash Daniel didn’t play after starting 19 of the past 20 games.
-Daniel suffered an undisclosed injury in Kentucky’s 21-0 loss at Georgia on Oct.
-19. Daniel is third on the team in tackles with 36 tackles this season and has logged 146 in his career.
-Chris Oats started in place of Daniel.

 THE TAKEAWAY